 I have lived in the Northern Territory since 1987.
 Until 2001 I worked largely in the field of Aboriginal tertiary education.
-Since 2007 I have been the Manager of the Northern Territory Archives Service Oral History Unit.
+From 2007-April 2019 I was the Manager of the Northern Territory Archives Service Oral History Unit.

 I completed my PhD at Darwin’s Charles Darwin University in 2009.
 My thesis is entitled ‘Contact Zones: Sport and Race in The Northern Territory, 1869–1953’.
 A revised version of his thesis with the same title was published by Charles Darwin University Press in 2010.